Mel here, with some real talk about the price of Beefcake swimsuits.

 I've learned an ugly truth while trying to do this: our idea of "affordable" clothing is full of costs that we as consumers are not paying, but someone pays.

-When I began researching how to set retail prices, I discovered that very few companies will admit how much it costs to produce their clothes.
-The only company practicing this "radical transparency" was Everlane, and I was stunned when they said most retailers mark up their clothes between five and six times the cost of manufacturing.
+Very few companies will admit how much it costs to produce their clothes.
+One of the earliest to practice "radical transparency" was Everlane.
+Most retailers mark up their clothes between five and six times (!!) the cost of manufacturing.
 This means a $35 swimsuit probably costs between $1.10 and $2.19 to produce, and that number includes raw materials AND labor.
 No matter what country you live in, there's no way getting paid less than $2.19 to sew an entire swimsuit is a living wage.

 I highly recommend watching The True Cost (currently on Netflix).
 It's an incredible documentary about what our clothes actually cost, in terms of humans and the environment, and the damage "fast fashion" is inflicting on both.